ssilverst/Twitter/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. I would like to discuss refactoring because I copied and pasted my code a lot throughout the project.
 Generally, I wish my code was prettier and had more functions and reusability.
-2. I would also like to discuss further
+2. I would also like to discuss further how to manage time and tasks when there is a lot of tasks to be done.
+I definitely wanted to finish a lot more than I got done.

 ## Video Walkthrough